"JUDE MANDELL WRITES HUMOR AND HEARTBREAK . . ."

 ASSEMBLY PROGRAMS AND WORKSHOPS:

-This list of programs and workshops can be adapted to meet the age/size of your audience, or curriculum demands.
+This list of programs and workshops can be adapted to meet the age/size of your audience, or specific curriculum demands.

 • So You Want to Write a Book!